Skip to main content

 • the upper part of the vagina that connects to the cervix

-Recovery from surgery can take a long time.
-Your specialist team will talk to you about all the benefits and side effects.
+Recovery from surgery can take 6 weeks to 3 months.
+Your care team will talk to you about all the benefits and side effects.

 A combination of surgery, radiation and chemotherapy may be used if the cancer has spread.
 This combination of treatment helps to remove as much of the cancer as possible.